How To Choose A Private Investigator In Thailand

 Keep in mind that many services on the internet guarantee money back.
-Some of those don't actually give it back.
+Some of those haven't actually given money back.

 Talking the talk is easy, but walking the walk, successfully, may not work out.

 There are people who may employ some of these tactics and still really do your case, and even may do a good job.
-However, there are other people who employ these tactics just to get your money and then drop you.
+However, there may be other people who employ these tactics mainly just to get your money.
 There may be other factors which you consider important, such as rapport with your contact, their willingness to take on your case, and so forth.

-These are mainly suggestions to consider, for somebody asking whether they can trust a particular private investigator in Thailand.
+These are mainly suggestions to consider, for somebody asking whether or not they can trust a particular private investigator in Thailand.

 You may also want to see our page on the issue of private investigator license in Thailand.